charnwoodstoves

 We’ve all stood on that crowded train or tube, with everyone packed like tight sardines, each of us trying to catch a breath and doing our best to ignore the people we are pressed against.
 In these experiences, what if we allowed that person next to us a little room to hold onto a hand rest, or proffered a smile?
 Those small acts of kindness might create a change not just to that moment but to our whole sense of the world around us.
 These moments rarely happen in such spaces, but as Maya Angelou says, “Hope and fear cannot occupy the same space.
 Invite one to stay.”

 Nature itself can seem cruel with the predator and the hunted, but there are many other aspects of nature that show cooperation, such as intertwining fungal networks.
 Maybe, like nature, we are dealing with differing degrees of sophistication in our understanding of how to behave, but as humans we have a choice.
-We can draw from what we might perceive the higher intelligence and basic joy we get from that essence of kindness, which is really a small act of everyday love.
+We can draw from what we might perceive as higher intelligence and the basic joy that comes from the essence of kindness, which is, really, a small act of everyday love.
 In so many ways our cultural norms are governed by a sense of efficiency and the need to make the most of each minute, whether through experiences (like those set out in the infamous ‘bucket list’), or through work and other tangible achievement that makes us feel accomplished in some way.
 This pressure is somewhat elevated by the telephones in our pockets, drawing us away from what we can see right in front of us.
 Whilst we have a twenty four hour ‘friend’ in our pocket, we cannot but not miss the news headlines full of increased anxiety and loneliness, in spite of the deep privilege we are afforded in the West.

 The contemporary Indian folk artist Raghu Dixit’s new album Shakkar is based on a time when Dixit felt suicidal and “stripped of the desire to live.”
 The piece that begins this album is about a make-believe sugar fairy called Shakkarpan who he says, “walked him back to life.”
 The song of the fairy is about how she brings joy and smiles to people just “because.”
 Dixit grew out of the sadness back to embracing a childlike innocence.
 In this album, he wrote a series of songs about simple acts of kindness, for example, a song about the school girl that stole sugar to redistribute it to those who had never tasted sweetness.